Vindexus/HeresyWorld/advancedmoves.md

   - Psykers
   - Mutants

+## Mighty Shot
+You are able to see the weak points in any target, add your DEX to your damage when using ranged weapons.

+## Crushing Blow
+Your attacks strike with resounding force, add your STR to your damage when using melee weapons.

 ## Medicae Training
 When you **use medical supplies to tend to someone's wounds** roll+INT.
 On a 10+ choose two, on a 7-9 choose one: